-The confirmation required by paragraph 2(b) of this Schedule affirms should explain that the adviser is not recommending that any one particular product to the customer, but rather, is informing the customer on the aspects and details of products available it.
+The confirmation required by 2(b) of this Schedule affirms that the adviser is not recommending that particular product to the customer, but rather, is informing the customer on the aspects and detail of it.

 3. Description of this product